SleeplessChallenger/Python_asynchronous_course/2) AsyncIO/AsyncIO.md

 - Thread uses <ins>**preemptive multitasking:**</ins> the operating system actually knows about each thread and can interrupt it at any time to start running a different thread

-- Async uses cooperative multitasking: tasks must cooperate by announcing when they are ready to be switched out.
+- Async uses <ins>**cooperative multitasking:**</ins> tasks must cooperate by announcing when they are ready to be switched out.
 That means that the code in the task has to change slightly to make this happen.

 <ins><i>Conceptually about Async:</ins></i> take multiple long operations, break them in places where operations wait for something and start another operation.
 (Image below)